The Merger Control Review: Ecuador

 vi Third-party access to the file and rights to challenge mergers

 The Authority tends to be overzealous with the confidentiality of all files.
 No public excerpt or declaration is made regarding any pending cases, and only public versions of decisions are published when formally requested and after the statute of limitations for ordinary appeals runs out (20 business days).
-Unfortunately, the regulator does not even publish the public versions and Freedom of Information Act requests must be filed to obtain them.

 vii Substantive assessment and remedies